You know when people say you shouldn’t believe anything you read in the papers?

 Unfortunately I had a complaint justifiably emailed to me this morning because one of the items that was suggested was no longer in stock, and she couldn’t have looked it up any quicker than the day the article came out.
 Luckily I emailed back after having sourced some alternatives, and I now have a very happy reader and hopefully a new fan – she replied to tell me her faith had been restored.
 A good result.

 Regrettably I had no control over the items they chose.
 In fact I had no control over the whole article once I’d agreed to the kill fee.
 But my name was on it, my blog URL was on it, and as far as everyone reading it was concerned, I was the one dishing out rubbish advice and suggesting out of stock items.
-It gives me a bad name and unless someone contacts me to complain, I have no way to defend myself – except by writing this post to explain.
+It gives me a bad name and unless someone contacts me to complain, I have no way to defend myself – except by writing this post by way of explanation.

 I believe that people are misquoted and rewritten all the time in journalism – so do please take it all with a pinch of salt, and always give people (even the writers) the benefit of the doubt…!

 HAVE YOU EVER BEEN ADVERSELY AFFECTED BY JOURNALISM THAT YOU WANT TO SHARE?
-TELL ME IN THE COMMENTS OR TWEET ME @NOTLAMB!
+TELL ME IN THE COMMENTS!

 LIKE THIS POST?
 YOU MIGHT ALSO WANT TO READ…